jojolitogon/ayscom/docs/bash-python-scripting.md

 # BASIC SCRIPTING WITH BASH AND PYTHON
 ## INTRODUCTION TO SCRIPTING
 ### WHAT IS SCRIPTING
-Scripting is the process of writing small programs—called scripts—that automate tasks on a computer.
+Scripting is the process of **writing small programs** —called scripts— that **automate tasks** on a computer.
 Unlike full-scale software applications, scripts are usually short, focused, and run line by line without needing to be compiled.<br><br>
 Key traits of scripts:<br>
 - Interpreted, not compiled (they run directly)
 - Great for automating repetitive tasks